-Number of reads done in a MySQL server.
+reads identifies the total number of reads done in a MySQL server.
 Technically, it is the number of selected queries and number of query cache hits.

-Number of writes done in a MySQL server.
+writes identifies the total number of writes done in a MySQL server.
 It is the sum of inserted queries, replaced queries, updated queries and deleted queries.